Range

 Battery

-Think carefully about which you choose and how much range you really need, as the cost jump from the Standard Plus to the Long Range is a whopping £8,500 - that’s a big price to pay if you aren’t using the extra range regularly - especially since the average car journey in the UK is only 8.2 miles!
+Tesla doesn't officially publish its battery capacities, but it's accepted that a 55kWh battery pack powers the standard model with a bigger 75kWh unit fitted to the Long Range and the Performance models.
+Both are smaller versions of the batteries fitted to the larger Tesla Model S saloon and Model X SUV.
+Think carefully about which you choose and how much range you really need, as the cost jump from the standard model to the Long Range is a whopping £10,000 - that’s a big price to pay if you aren’t using the extra range regularly - especially since the average car journey in the UK is only 8.2 miles!

 Charging

-The Tesla Supercharger charging network is substantial, but the 3 doesn’t use the same connectors as the larger S and X models, but all the Supercharger points have been upgraded to accommodate them.
+The Tesla Supercharger charging network is substantial, reaching every corner of the UK and covering nearly every major road and motorway.
+It is one of the main reasons why so many buyers choose a Tesla.
 You’ll have to pay to use them, but the costs are reasonable and the billing is easy.
-In addition, the Model 3 can also use the CCS-type rapid chargers which are common at non-Tesla charge points, expanding the number of places you can fast charge the car into the thousands.
+In addition, the Model 3 can also use other CCS-type rapid chargers, expanding the number of places you can fast charge the car into the thousands.
+Put simply, only other Tesla models have quite so many options when it comes to roadside charging.

-It will take up to 30 minutes to charge your car from 10% to 80% on the Tesla Supercharging network, while one of the 7.2kW home charging units (like those supplied by BP Chargemaster) will take around 7 hours.
+It will take up to 30 minutes to charge your car from 10% to 80% on the Tesla Supercharging network, while a charge on a 7.2kW home charging unit will take around 7 hours.